Getting digestive waste out of your body is just as important as the good stuff you put in!

 Lion’s Mane mushroom may be a useful strategy for helping to heal the nerves in the brain & gut – including the main connector between the two – the vagus nerve.

-I often include Lion’s Mane in gut protocols & recommend it to clients that have trouble focusing due to stress, or mental fog, or who are looking to support the focus needed to maintain highly active lifestyles & careers.
-Lion’s mane works by helping to increase nerve growth factors.
+I often include Lion’s Mane in gut protocols & recommend it to clients who have trouble focusing due to stress, mental fog, or who are looking to support the focus needed to maintain highly active lifestyles & careers.
+Lion’s mane works by increasing nerve growth factors.

-I also support glutathione levels using liposomal glutathione, R-lipoic acid, or N-acetyl cysteine.
+I also support glutathione levels with liposomal glutathione, R-lipoic acid, or N-acetylcysteine.
 These supplements help boost glutathione levels, recycle existing glutathione, and protect the nerves from toxins & oxidative stressors.

 Don’t undervalue the role of stress, and the general health of the nervous system – especially when conditions have been chronic.